coders-school/cpp-fundamentals/module1/04_loops.en.md

 ___

-## Loop `for`
+## `for` loop

-`for` we use when we want to do something a certain number of times.
+We use `for` when we want to do something a certain number of times.
 We usually know the number of steps, e.g.

-* <!-- .element: class="fragment fade-in" --> We fill out a questionnaire consisting of 10 questions -> number of steps 10
+* <!-- .element: class="fragment fade-in" --> We fill out a questionnaire consisting of 10 questions -> number of steps: 10
-* <!-- .element: class="fragment fade-in" --> We move from A to B -> number of steps = distance / stride length
+* <!-- .element: class="fragment fade-in" --> We move from point A to B -> number of steps = distance / step length
-* <!-- .element: class="fragment fade-in" --> We are writing an exam consisting of 4 tasks -> the number of steps (if we can, 4, if not, we do the subroutine `ściągaj`)
+* <!-- .element: class="fragment fade-in" --> We are writing an exam consisting of 4 tasks -> the number of steps (if we are prepared, 4, if not, we do the subroutine `cheat`)
 * <!-- .element: class="fragment fade-in" --> We fasten our shirts (as long as we don't tear any button out)

 ___

-### Loop construction `for`
+### `for` loop construction

 ```cpp
 for (variable = initial_value; condition; variable_change) {